ProvCheck Terms and Conditions

 (iii) for those matters stated in clause 10.3(a)(ii).

-Neither party will be responsible, liable, or held to be in breach of the Agreement for any failure to perform its obligations under the Agreement or otherwise, to the extent that the failure is caused by the other party failing to comply with its obligations under the Agreement, or by the negligence or misconduct of the other party or its personnel.
+10.4.
+No liability for other’s failure: Neither party will be responsible, liable, or held to be in breach of these Terms for any failure to perform its obligations under these Terms or otherwise, to the extent that the failure is caused by the other party failing to comply with its obligations under these Terms, or by the negligence or misconduct of the other party or its personnel.

 11. Term, Termination and Suspension

-11.3.
+11.2.
 Other termination rights:

-remedied within ten days of the receipt of a notice from the first party requiring it to remedy the breach; or
+- remedied within ten days of the receipt of a notice from the first party requiring it to remedy the breach; or

-capable of being remedied;
+- capable of being remedied;

 (ii) becomes insolvent, liquidated or bankrupt, has an administrator, receiver, liquidator, statutory manager, mortgagee’s or chargee’s agent appointed, becomes subject to any form of insolvency action or external administration, or ceases to continue business for any reason; or

-11.4.
+11.3.
 Consequences of termination or expiry:

 (d) At any time prior to one month after the date of termination or expiry, the Client may request:

-(i) a copy of any Data stored using the SaaS Service, provided that the Client pays the Supplier’s reasonable costs of providing that copy.
+(i) a copy of any Data stored using the Service, provided that the Client pays the Supplier’s reasonable costs of providing that copy.
 On receipt of that request, the Supplier must provide a copy of the Data in a common electronic form.
 The Supplier does not warrant that the format of the Data will be compatible with any software; and/or

-(ii) deletion of the Data stored using the SaaS Service, in which case the Supplier must use reasonable efforts to promptly delete that Data.
+(ii) deletion of the Data stored using the Service, in which case the Supplier must use reasonable efforts to promptly delete that Data.
 To avoid doubt, the Supplier is not required to comply with clause 11.4(d)(i) to the extent that the Client previously requested deletion of the Data.

-Clauses which, by their nature, are intended to survive termination or expiry of the Agreement, including clauses 5.5, 7, 8, 10, 11.4, 11.5 and 12, continue in force.
+11.4.
+Obligations continuing: Clauses which, by their nature, are intended to survive termination or expiry of these Terms, including clauses 5.5, 7, 8, 10, 11.4, 11.5 and 12, continue in force.

-(a) undermined, or attempted to undermine, the security or integrity of the SaaS Service or any Underlying Systems;
+(a) undermined, or attempted to undermine, the security or integrity of the Service or any Underlying Systems;

 (i) for improper purposes; or

-(ii) in a manner, other than for normal operational purposes, that materially reduces the operational performance of the SaaS Service;
+(ii) in a manner, other than for normal operational purposes, that materially reduces the operational performance of the Service;

-(d) otherwise materially breached the Agreement.
+(d) otherwise materially breached these Terms.

-11.7.
+11.6.
 Process:

 (a) The Supplier must notify the Client where it restricts or suspends the Client’s access, or deletes, edits or removes Data, under clause 11.6.